vk-cs/terraform-provider-vkcs/docs/resources/vkcs_compute_instance.md

 network order in the state file after import and modify your configuration accordingly.

  * A note on ports.
-If you have created a neutron port independent of an instance, then the import code has no way to detect that the port is created idenpendently, and therefore on deletion of imported instances you might have port resources in your project, which you expected to be created by the
+If you have created a networking port independent of an instance, then the import code has no way to detect that the port is created idenpendently, and therefore on deletion of imported instances you might have port resources in your project, which you expected to be created by the